Expectations of Ethical Conduct

 In everything VCU undertakes, it sets its expectations high.
 VCU’s commitment to the highest standards helps attract and retain great people, inspire student success, create and innovate, and build a strong and supportive university community that is singularly focused on excellence.

 The purpose of this policy is to emphasize the conduct expected to best uphold the university’s commitment to its ethical standards, which were first approved by the Board of Visitors in 2005 as the Code of Ethics and thereafter outlined in the Code of Conduct as the ethical standards.
 This policy is not intended to replace, and may be supplemented by, other more specific university policies that currently exist or that may be adopted in the future.

 Recognizing the various and complex ethical questions that may arise while engaged in university activities, this policy can serve only as a general set of rules.
 When faced with ethically unclear situations, individuals are expected to consider the university’s commitment to the highest ethical standards and seek guidance from their managers, supervisors or other appropriate resources to ensure that this commitment to ethical conduct is maintained at all times.

 The VCU Board of Visitors and students (not also employed by VCU) are not covered by this policy.
-Instead, students follow the Student Code of Conduct and Honor System policy and the Board of Visitors follows BOV Bylaws and a specialized Board of Visitors’ Ethical Leadership policy that sets forth the ethical expectations for executing the member’s service role.
+Instead, students follow the Student Code of Conduct and Honor System and Standards of Academic Conduct policy and the Board of Visitors follows BOV Bylaws and a specialized Board of Visitors’ Ethical Leadership policy that sets forth the ethical expectations for executing the member’s service role.